 The touchpad on your laptop or device can do more than just point and click!
-The following special finger movements enhance your ability to control items on the screen:
+The following special finger movements enhance your ability to control items on the screen.

-USING TOUCH GESTURES Task Procedure Open the Task screen Swipe three fingers upward on the touchpad.
-The state of the state o Show the Desktop Swipe three fingers downward on the touchpad.
+3 Task Procedure Open the Task screen Swipe three fingers upward on the touchpad.
+P Show the Desktop Swipe three fingers downward on the touchpad.
 Switch between open windows Swipe three fingers right or left on the screen.
 This slowly flips between all open programs.